How I Decoupled PDF Generation in Next.js Using Queued Workers

 The solution wasn’t to make PDF generation faster—it was to stop making the user wait for it entirely.

-We refactored our POST /api/submit-form route to do one thing: validate and persist the form data.
-Then, instead of generating the PDF inline, we dispatch a job.
+I refactored my POST /api/submit-form route to do one thing: validate and persist the form data.
+Then, instead of generating the PDF inline, I dispatch a job.

 Enter: ProcessFormSubmissionJob.

 This wasn’t a full-blown queue system like BullMQ or RabbitMQ—yet.
-For now, we’re using a lightweight in-memory worker pattern with async function queuing, which fits our current scale on the Next.js edge runtime.
+For now, I’m using a lightweight in-memory worker pattern with async function queuing, which fits my current scale on the Next.js edge runtime.

 Here’s the simplified structure: